-Although the intifada did not bring an end to the occupation, it made clear that the status quo was untenable.
-The intifada shifted the center of gravity of Palestinian political initiative from the PLO leadership in Tunis to the occupied territories.
-Palestinian activists in the occupied territories demanded that the PLO adopt a clear political program to guide the struggle for independence.
-In response, the Palestine National Council (a Palestinian government-in-exile), convened in Algeria in November 1988, recognized the state of Israel, proclaimed an independent Palestinian state in the West Bank and the Gaza Strip, and renounced terrorism.
-The Israeli government did not respond to these gestures, claiming that nothing had changed and that the PLO was a terrorist organization with which it would never negotiate.
-The US did acknowledge that the PLO's policies had changed, but did little to encourage Israel to abandon its intransigent stand.
+The intifada made clear that the status quo was untenable and shifted the center of gravity of Palestinian political initiative from the PLO leadership in Tunis to the Occupied Territories.
+Palestinian activists demanded that the PLO adopt a clear political program to guide the struggle for independence.
+In response, the Palestine National Council (the PLO's leading body) convened in Algeria in November 1988, recognized the State of Israel, proclaimed an independent Palestinian state in the West Bank and the Gaza Strip, and renounced terrorism.
+The Israeli government did not respond to these gestures, claiming that nothing had changed and that the PLO remained a terrorist organization with which it would never negotiate.
+The US did acknowledge that the PLO's policies had changed, but did little to encourage Israel to abandon its inflexible stand.